y-ncao/Python-Study/about.md

 * 30% dealing with front-end, working with Coffeescript or Javascript, html & less.

 #####3. 工作内容:
-* In Host System Support Team, mostly develop and support internal tools.
+* In Hosting System Support Team, mostly develop and support internal tools.
 Working full stack.
 * Build new quoting tool "Mercury" for our Salse Team.
 SpineJS in Coffeescript handles the front-end, Tornado in Python handles the back-end, with Oracle Database.
 * Develop and deploy scripts in Python and SQL to analyze data and maintain database.
 * Day-to-day support issues for internal systems.
 * Working closely with our Sales Team to constantly improve and update internal systems for them.

-###Detail about Mercury
+##Detail about Mercury

 #####1.
 Tornado, Python's adv, why python
 * RESTful by dispatch file